 If symptoms still persist after 30 days, try a low FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) diet next.
 FODMAPs refer to fermentable starches that are “slowly absorbed in the small intestine rather than digested,” increasing the likelihood of bloating and gas .

 Pursuing a healthy diet may sometimes be challenging, particularly if it’s more restrictive diets like the low FODMAP diet.
-In cases where you need extra support or guidance on the best diet to achieve symptom relief, feel free to consult a functional medicine doctor.
+In cases where you need extra support or guidance on the best diet to achieve symptom relief, feel free to consult a functional health provider.

 2. Healthy Lifestyle Changes